Resources

 • Pre-registration of changes: Changes are identified and documented at an early stage.

-• Review: Assessment of feasibility, impact on the budget, and schedule.
+• Review: Evaluation regarding feasibility, impact on budget, and timeline.

-• Budgeting: Financial assessment and integration of the change into the existing budget.
+• Budgeting: Financial evaluation and integration of the change into the existing budget.

-• Settlement of the change: Final financial settlement and integration into Controlling.
+• Change Order Settlement: Final financial processing and integration into controlling.

-In a large-scale project such as airport construction, unforeseen events often arise: construction delays, changes in material prices, or revised client requirements.
-Professional change management ensures that every change is transparently documented, evaluated, and made visible in real time.
+In large-scale projects, such as airport construction, unforeseen events frequently arise, including construction delays, material price fluctuations, or modified client requirements.
+Professional change management ensures that every alteration is transparently documented, thoroughly evaluated, and visible in real-time.

 1. The project manager identifies a necessary change (e.g., additional safety measures).

-2. This change is pre-entered in PROBIS and automatically forwarded for review.
+2. This change is pre-recorded within PROBIS and automatically forwarded for review.

-3. The department evaluates the change in terms of costs, schedule, and risks.
+3. The specialist department evaluates the change concerning costs, timeline, and risks.

-5. The approved amendment will be incorporated into the overall budget and automatically processed through the system.
+5. The approved change request is integrated into the overall budget and automatically processed for settlement through the system.

-Digital change management, such as that offered by PROBIS, provides enormous advantages over manual processes thanks to real-time data and automated workflows.
-It reduces human error and increases efficiency and transparency.
+Digital change management, such as that offered by PROBIS, provides substantial advantages over manual procedures through its utilization of real-time data and automated processes.
+It minimizes human error and enhances both efficiency and transparency.

 Why is change management important?

-In complex construction projects in particular, there is a high risk that the budget and schedule will quickly spiral out of control.
+Especially in complex construction projects, there is a high risk that budget and schedule can quickly spiral out of control.
 Effective change management enables:

 • Full transparency: A real-time overview of the status of all changes and their impact.

-• Risk mitigation: Early detection of and response to deviations prevents costly rework.
+• Risk Minimization: Early detection and response to deviations prevent costly rework.

-• Clear communication: All stakeholders (investors, banks, project managers) are always on the same page.
+• Clear Communication: All stakeholders (investors, banks, project managers) consistently share the same level of information.

-Project controllers, construction managers, investors, and banks benefit particularly from structured change management, as they always need a transparent, up-to-date overview of project developments.
+Project controllers, site managers, investors, and banks particularly benefit from structured change management, as they consistently require a transparent, timely overview of project developments.

-Without professional change management, the following challenges often arise:
+Without professional change management, the following challenges frequently arise:

-• Lack of real-time data on budgetary impacts.
+• Lack of real-time data on budget impacts.

 Benefits of PROBIS

-• Real-time cash flow planning: Changes are immediately reflected in budgets and forecasts.
+• Real-time Cash Flow Planning: Changes immediately and visibly impact budgets and forecasts.

-• Transparent KPI analysis: Key metrics and project progress are available at any time.
+• Transparent KPI Analysis: Key figures and project developments are available at all times.

 • Change Management